sooriyaarachchi/pybites.github.io-src/content/codechallenge32.md

 We ask you to help PyBites dev to deliver tests for this app using Selenium:

-1. Go to the [http://pybites.pythonanywhere.com/](pybites.pythonanywhere.com).
+1. Go to the [pybites.pythonanywhere.com](http://pybites.pythonanywhere.com/).
 The header should say *PyBites 100 Days of Django*.
 The navbar has Login and Home links.
-The first link in main is *PyPlanet Article Sharer App*.
+The first link in the `main` div is *PyPlanet Article Sharer App*:

 	![test the home page]({filename}/images/selenium-challenge1.png)

-2. Click on *PyPlanet Article Sharer App* and test the page contains a `table` with a `th` (table header) containing the word *Title*.
-This app watches the PyPlanet feed so the titles change every day.
+2. Click on the *PyPlanet Article Sharer App* link and test the page contains a `table` with a `th` (table header) containing the word *Title*.
+This app watches the PyPlanet feed so the titles change every day so that is hard test.
 What we can test though is if the table contains 100 entries (`tr`).

 	![home page]({filename}/images/selenium-challenge2.png)

-3. Go to an article and check there is only a *Go back* button.
+3. Go to an article and check there is only a *Go back* button (logged out view).
 Check if the header link at the top is the same as the link you clicked on, in this example: *Martin Fitzpatrick: KropBot: Multiplayer Internet-controlled robot*.
-The *Go back* should redirect back to [http://pybites.pythonanywhere.com/pyplanet/](the app's home).
+The *Go back* should redirect back to [the app's home page](http://pybites.pythonanywhere.com/pyplanet/).

 	![home page]({filename}/images/selenium-challenge3.png)

-4. Using Selenium click the login link and login with user: guest / password: changeme - then click the *Login* button:
+4. Using Selenium click *Login* and login with user: guest / password: changeme - then click the blue *Login* button:

 	![home page]({filename}/images/selenium-challenge4.png)

-5. Check you are redirected back to [100Days home](http://pybites.pythonanywhere.com/) and if navigation should say *Welcome back, guest!* and contains Logout and Home links:
+5. Check you are redirected back to [100Days home](http://pybites.pythonanywhere.com/) and if navigation contains *Welcome back, guest!* and Logout and Home links:

 	![home page]({filename}/images/selenium-challenge5.png)

-6. Going back to the article link (3.), check that you now have a *Tweet this* as well alongside the *Go back* button.
-If you want to check the *Tweet this* button, it is basically a link and our articles should have *New PyBites Article* prepended.
+6. Going back to the article link (3.), check that you now have a *Tweet this* button alongside the *Go back* button.
+Optionally you can check the link of the *Tweet this* button (extra check: PyBites entries have *New PyBites Article* prepended).

 	![home page]({filename}/images/selenium-challenge6.png)

-7. Finally logout with Selenium and check for *See you!* and *You have been successfully logged out.*, *logout* in the URL, and navbar links are Login and Home again.
+7. Finally logout with Selenium and check for *See you!* and *You have been successfully logged out.*, *logout* in the URL, and navbar links are Login and Home again:

 	![home page]({filename}/images/selenium-challenge7.png)

-By the way, if you don't like this app or want to test a Flask (or framework ...) app, be our guest.
-Just mention it in your submission.
+By the way, if you don't like this app or want to test a Flask app (or other web framework), be our guest.
+Just mention it in your PR submission.

 ### Bonus

 If you like to test even more you need superuser rights.
+As we use this app ourselves we only provide a guest login at this point.
 Nobody stops you though from [cloning the repo](https://github.com/pybites/pyplanet-django) and get it working locally.

-Apart from practicing getting a Django app running you could then additionally test:
+Apart from extra Django setup practice, doing so can can additionally test:

-1. Create a Django superuser and use it to login.
+1. Create a Django superuser and use it to login to the app.
 Click the *Mark Skipped* button on an article and check if it marks the entry as orange back at the main app page/table view.
-Going back the button is deactivated and button text changed to *Already skipped*
+Going back to the same article, the button is deactivated and the button text changed to *Already skipped*.

 2. (still logged in) click the *Mark Shared* button on another article and check if it marks the entry green back at the main app page/table view.
-Going back the button is deactivated and button text changed to *Already shared*
+Going back to the same article, the button is deactivated and the button text changed to *Already shared*.

-3. For both 1. and 2. the blue *Tweet this* button disappeared.
+3. For both 1. and 2. the blue *Tweet this* button should have disappeared.

 Again [here](https://pybit.es/learning-django.html) is how the app looks with superuser rights.